Equipment

 Girl’s

-The various girls’ leagues provide gameday uniforms which may be theirs to keep.
+The various girls’ leagues provide gameday uniforms, which may be theirs to keep.
 The uniform is required for all games a player participates in.
 Each player must provide their equipment: lacrosse eye protection and a mouthpiece.
 Gloves are recommended, but not required.Boy’s

-The various leagues provide new shorts, jerseys, and a practice reversible pullover to each registered player which is theirs to keep.
+The various leagues provide new shorts, jerseys, and a practice reversible pullover to each registered player, which is theirs to keep.
 The issued uniform is required for a player to participate in games.
-Each player must provide his equipment.
+Each player must provide their equipment.
 This includes a helmet, mouthpiece, shoulder pads, arm pads, stick, gloves, and shoes.
 Rib pads and cups are recommended, but not required.
 The helmet must have the NCAA warning decal and bear NOCSAE approval.
 Cleats/shoes must be rubber-soled or sneakers.Helmet Reconditioning

 Posted in Boys Equipment.